f5devcentral/f5-rseries-training/docs/rseries_software_upgrades.rst

         "file-path": "images/tenant/"
     }

-If you are using Postman the API call above will generate an upload-id that will need to be captured so it can be used in the API call to upload the file.
-Below is an example of the code that should be added to the **Test** section of the API call so that the upload-id can be captured and saved to a variable for subsequent API calls.
+If you are using Postman, the API call above will generate an upload-id that will need to be captured so it can be used in the API call to upload the file.
+Below is an example of the code that should be added to the **Test** section of the API call so that the **upload-id** can be captured and saved to a variable called **upload-id** for subsequent API calls.

 .. code-block:: bash

     var resp = pm.response.json();
     pm.environment.set("upload-id", resp["f5-file-upload-meta-data:output"]["upload-id"])

-Below is an example of how this would appear inside the Postman interface.
+Below is an example of how this would appear inside the Postman interface under the **Tests** section.

 .. image:: images/rseries_software_upgrades/upload-id.png
   :align: center
   :scale: 70%

-Once the upload-id is captured, you can then initiate a file upload of the F5OS image using the following API call.
+Once the upload-id is captured, you can then initiate a file upload of the F5OS TENANT_NAME image using the following API call.

 .. code-block:: bash